Kotlin/kotlinx-atomicfu/README.md

 enableFeaturePreview('GRADLE_METADATA')
 ```

-Then, you'll need to apply the corresponding plug and add apropriate dependencies in your
+Then, you'll need to apply the corresponding plugin and add appropriate dependencies in your
 `build.gradle` file:

 ```groovy